garhow/website/content/games/jet-set-radio/index.md

 ## Tips

+### Jet ranking

+To get a Jet ranking in most levels, the following is crucial:

+- A high-score character like Gum, Yo-Yo, or Goji Rokakku.
+- Completing all tags perfectly with few to no interruptions
+- Completing the level quickly

 ### Speed tagging

 This is a great way to finish levels faster, but if you're going for Jet ranking, *don't do this!* It will lower your score.